How to Spend 24 Hours in Lunenburg, Nova Scotia

 • Around the World Rum from Ironworks Distillery

 Every six months, they bring out Barrel 97, the Rum Boat Rum, aged in a Nova Scotia red wine barrel.
 Barrel aging is an integral part of this rum.
 While the rum is on the boat, the ocean’s motion encourages interaction between the rum and the Acadia wood, resulting in a grassy flavor.
 The Blue Nose rum is an award-winning rum voted the best dark rum in the world in 2014.
-Their white rum is charcoal filtered to pull out the color.
+Their white rum is charcoal-filtered to pull out the color.

 An incredibly unique rum offered at Ironworks Distillery is the Around the World Rum.
 The rum accompanied the Barque Picton Castel, a three-masted tall ship based in Lunenburg, on its seventh circumnavigation of the world.
 They say its flavors include warm baking spices like cinnamon and nutmeg, vanilla, and the essence of tobacco.
 The rum’s taste is similar to the Rum Boat Rum but has a tropical flavor all its own.